circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Read more in the [Pipeline Variables]({{site.baseurl}}/2.0/pipeline-variables/) guide.

-## Injecting Environment Variables with API v1
+## Injecting environment variables with API v1

 Build parameters are environment variables, therefore their names have to meet the following restrictions: